Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Cortina d’Ampezzo is not just for the adventurous; it also caters to those seeking a relaxing getaway with its elegant boutiques, cosy cafés, and world-class restaurants.

-Besides skiing, there are plenty of other winter activities.
+There are also plenty of other winter activities.
 Snowshoeing is a must through the beautiful mountain, sledging is getting more and more popular and finally ice skating is unmissable.

 Cortina is equally appealing during summer.
 The surrounding Dolomites provide excellent hiking and biking opportunities.
-Adventurers might want to explore the Cortina Adventure Park, which offers treetop trails and zip lines.
+You may also want to explore the Cortina Adventure Park, which offers treetop trails and zip lines.

-Cortina d’Ampezzo’s culinary scene is as impressive as its outdoor offerings.
+Cortina d’Ampezzo offers any type of culinary scene.
 You can dine in style at Al Camin, an exquisite mountain restaurant offering panoramic views and delicious local cuisine.
 Ristorante Tivoli is another gourmet destination serving innovative dishes.
 For a more casual dining experience, head to Trattoria Vienna or enjoy sweet treats at Pasticceria Alverà.

-Here are 2 of the best hotels in Cortina d’Ampezzo:
+Here are 2 great hotels for a stay in Cortina d’Ampezzo:

-HOTEL de LEN ($$$): Charming location, exceptional staff.
+HOTEL de LEN ($$$$): One of the best luxury hotels in the Dolomites.
+Charming location, and exceptional staff.
 Comfortable, clean rooms and superb amenities.
 Relaxing spa and delightful afternoon tea.
-Excellent value

-FIORI Dolomites Experience ($$$): Rustic elegance, breathtaking mountain views, outstanding service, exceptional breakfast and amenities.
+FIORI Dolomites Experience ($$$): This hotel offers rustic elegance, breathtaking mountain views, outstanding service and exceptional breakfast.

 The Dolomites - Alta Badia in winter